The following is a press statement issued to the media from trainer, Emanuel Steward:

 “I am taking this matter about the fight on Saturday evening very seriously and I am waiting on the Texas Commission to clarify the situation before considering any appropraite action.
 I am not putting Andy Lee or any of my fighters’ lives at risk in life and death fights and then everyone pretends this is the honourable noble art of the sport of boxing.
 Good people in boxing need to stand up and speak out for what is right and stop these fighters, promoters and commissions doing whatever they like because they have money, power and muscle.”

-Drugs and bad judging is killing the sport of boxing in the United States.
+According to White Sands, drugs and bad judging can kill the sport of boxing in the United States.
 The fans are turned off; they love the sport but not the business of boxing.
 What type of role models and heroes are professional boxers and world champions using drugs providing to young kids in the gym starting their amateur careers?
 Parents and Youth and Community workers are trying to steer their kids away from drugs.

 Steward also expressed concerns about Chavez ballooning in fights from 160lb on the day of the weigh-in to 180lb come fight night and the weight advantage he then has against his opponents.
 Another issue was why Chavez Jr. was complaining about leg cramps after the fight.